Data Structures¶

 -

-¶ Returns all content in this expression, regardless of whitespace or not.
+all¶ Returns all content in this expression, regardless of whitespace or not.
 This includes all LaTeX needed to reconstruct the original source.

 >>> expr1 = TexExpr('textbf', ('\n', 'hi')) >>> expr2 = TexExpr('textbf', ('\n', 'hi'), preserve_whitespace=True) >>> list(expr1.all) == list(expr2.all) True